 Charitable trusts, on the other hand, generally don't have "qualified beneficiaries."
 Instead, the charitable organizations expressly designated to receive distributions from the trust can pick a successor trustee, provided that the Attorney General must also agree if he has previously asked to be consulted about who should be appointed.

-We Have Experience With Requests To Remove Trustees
+Our Estate Law Attorneys Have Experience With Requests To Remove Trustees

 Here at The Mottley Law Firm, we have experience handling cases involving requests and petitions to remove trustees and other fiduciaries.
 If you are a settlor, beneficiary, or co-trustee of a trust, and you believe that a trustee should be removed from their position, we might be able to help.
 If you are a trustee, and you believe someone is unfairly trying to remove you from your office, we might be able to help with that too.
 Don't wait.
 Contact us today.